-The co-founder of Australia football, Thomas Wentworth Wills, recommended the formation of the Geelong Football Club in July 1859 making it the second oldest continuously existing club of any code in the world, the Melbourne Football Club credited as the oldest, formed earlier the same year.
+It is believed that the co-founder of Australia football, Thomas Wentworth Wills, recommended the formation of the Geelong Football Club in July 1859 making it the second oldest continuously existing club at an elite level of any code in the world, the Melbourne Football Club credited as the oldest, formed earlier the same year.
 Wills was also involved in the formation of that club.

 It is believed that rough and tough diggers on the Victorian goldfields played football with no formal rules in the early 1850s.
 They came from all corners of the world, including Wales, England, Scotland, Ireland, France, Germany, America and China.
 They would conjure the best rules available, anything they were familiar with; whatever they used it produced a game that was fierce and chaotic, many a tussle settled with strength and pluck and with 20 or more aside, flying boots, fists and elbows produced bone shattering results, but no 'beg pardons' asked for or given.